-Issue Key Principle/Mitigation Standard Mitigation Measures General Issues: Water supply affecting ecology or neighboring community water supply.
+Issue Key Principle/Mitigation Mitigation Me Mitigation Measures General Issues: Water supply affecting ecology or neighboring community water supply.
 Camp to provide its own water supply that does not affect village water supply.
 Any water supply sources should be located so that it does not adversely affect the villages supply.
 The intake of water from streams for water supplies should leave residual flows in the watercourses.
 Storage tanks should be used to buffer water supplies.
 Wastewater discharges Wastewater to be treated Sewerage disposal methods should be designed to affecting water quality prior to discharge. the standards outlined by the government Solid waste polluting the environment and causing health hazards No waste to be burnt or buried on site.
 All solid wastes shall be removed from site and disposed of at a landfill.
 Affected community health & safety Avoid adverse impacts from both routine and non-routine circumstances Evaluate the risks and impacts during project life- cycle; establish preventive and control measures; prepare emergency preparedness and response.
 Labor Issues: Fairness of employment Promote the fair treatment, non-discrimination, and equal opportunity It will not make employment decisions on the basis of personal characteristics unrelated to inherent job requirements.
 The same employment treatment and career opportunities will be offered to both male and female employees non-discriminatingly.
-Terms of employment Establish, maintain, and improve the worker-management relationship Adopt proper HR policies and procedures; provide workers with documented information that is clear and understandable, regarding their rights under national law.
-Provide and inform workers of an internal grievance process for workplace concerns.
-Force labor and/or child labor Not employ forced labor or child labor.
+Terms of employment Force labor and/or child labor Not employ forced labor or child labor.
 All work of persons under the age of 18 will be subject to an appropriate risk assessment and regular monitoring on health, working conditions and hours.
 Employment of migrant vs. local labor Compliance & fair treatment Comply with national and local migrant worker regulation; employ only legal migrant workers; fair treatment to all workers.
 Management of migrant labor Ensure safety and fair treatment Prevent labor camps, provide decent workers accommodation, and prepare measures to gender-based violence and HIV/AIDS issues Occupational health & safety Promote safe and health working conditions, and the health of workers Provide a safe and healthy work environment, consider inherent risks, hazards, and specific threats to women.
 Take steps to prevent accidents, injury, and disease arising from, associated with, or occurring in the course of work.